HL7/FHIR-us-pq-cmc-fda/input/pagecontent/eCTDSP4151.md

 ### Example 3.2.S.4.1, 3.2.P.4.1 and 3.2.P.5.1 Bundle

 This example demonstrates a quality specification for a Drug Product.
-The first images displays the XML for 3.2.P.5.1 as it appears in a browser with the narrative inserted in the composition text element.
+The first image displays the XML for 3.2.P.5.1 as it appears in a browser with the narrative inserted in the composition text element.
 The XML can be found on the Artifacts page.
 The XML file with the publisher narrative is on the artifacts page and in the Bundle profile.
 [4a7e17c1-a611-4cc7-9a71-8005a8b427ab](Bundle-4a7e17c1-a611-4cc7-9a71-8005a8b427ab.html)

 Additionally, there is an example specification to show the reference to a Drug Substance [6004e36e-7df9-469d-9b29-8e9f9bd7e95f](Bundle-6004e36e-7df9-469d-9b29-8e9f9bd7e95f.html).
 Its [narrative layout](#drug-substance-specification-example) is show below the Drug Product specification.